The Big Picture On Profitable Niche Real Estate Investments:

 3. Buy Properties Through Probate

-You step in and offer to settle fast, with no muss and no fuss.
-Many heirs would rather take a lightning fast closing than a full-price offer at market value.
+You step in and offer to settle quickly, with no muss and no fuss.
+Many heirs would rather have a lightning-fast closing than a full-price offer at market value.

 Read up on probate real estate investing here, and check out my conversation with Sharon Vornholt about her probate investing strategy.
 She’s been operating in this real estate niche for over three decades, teaches a course on it, and coaches students through buying properties in probate.